tum-esi/wot-sys/README.md

 ## General
 - Clone this repo to get the code
 - All the devices are hard coded to connect the a TD Directory at 192.168.0.100.
 IF using another TD Directory please change the code accordingly.
+- Once all devices are running, you can access all the available TD by visiting the TD directory at `192.168.0.100:8080`or `TD-Directory.local:8080`

 # ESP Light Sensor